 Historic Environment: The landscape of this area is made up of a variety of field enclosures, the most abundant being pre 18th century irregular and regular enclosures; significant blocks of assarted fields are also prevalent and are mainly located along the south western edge, transitional with the Hughenden Valley.
 Enclosures dating to the 19th century (parliamentary fields) are found at Great Kingshill and Holmer Green.
-There are also extended enclosures due to significant field boundary loss.
+There are also enclosures undergone with extended field boundary loss.